cap-js/docs/guides/databases-postgres.md

 npm add @cap-js/postgres
 ```

-### Auto-wired Configuration
+### Auto-Wired Configuration

-The `@cap-js/postgres` packages uses `cds-plugin` technique to auto-configure your application to use a PostgreSQL database for production.
+The `@cap-js/postgres` package uses `cds-plugin` technique to auto-configure your application and use a PostgreSQL database for production.

 You can inspect the effective configuration using `cds env`: